sapporo-wes/tataki/CONTRIBUTING.md

 1. Copy the template to a new file with a name that describes the format you are going to parse.
 2. Rename the `Template` struct to the name of the format you are going to parse.
 3. Implement the `determine_from_path` method of the `Parser` trait.
 Detailed instructions are provided [below](#implementing-the-determine_from_path-method).
-4. Add a `mod` statement to [parser.rs](src/parser.rs) so that `tataki` recognizes your module, and also add a branch to the `match` statement in the `from_str_to_parser` function.
+4. Add a `mod` statement (e.g., `mod bam;`) to the top of [parser.rs](src/parser.rs) so that `tataki` recognizes your module, and also add a branch to the `match` statement in the `from_str_to_parser` function.
 5. Write a test for the module.
 An input file for the test should be placed in the [tests/inputs](tests/inputs/) directory.
 If the size of the input file is large, please use Zenodo.
+6. Run all tests by executing `cargo test` to ensure everything is working correctly.

 ### Implementing the `determine_from_path` method

-This method determines if an input is in a format that your module can interpret.
+`determine_from_path` is a core method of the `Parser` trait.
+This method determines whether the input matches the target file format.
+Implementing your file format parsing algorithm here.

+The method reads the input file line by line from the `reader` and validates the format of each line.
+If a single record consists of multiple lines (e.g., a FASTQ record has 4 lines), implement logic that groups and validates these lines together as one complete record.
+Note that headers are not counted as records, so if the file format includes a header section, parse and validate the header first before processing records.
+For details on the method's [arguments](#arguments) and [return values](#return-values), refer to the sections below.

 ```rs
 impl Parser for Template {